 By following the link highlighted above, an administrator may edit Commands and File Access Agent/Master access control rules.

-Plugins not yet updated for this subsystem may not classify which category each command falls into, such that when an agent requests that the master execute a command which is not explicitly allowed, Jenkins will err on the side of caution and refuse to execute the command.
+Plugins not yet updated for this subsystem may not classify which category each command falls into, such that when an agent requests that the controller execute a command which is not explicitly allowed, Jenkins will err on the side of caution and refuse to execute the command.

 Administrators may also whitelist classes by creating files with the